I thrive in a state of instability.

 On decentre I write about the necessity of discomfort in these creative and professional pursuits.
 We can’t empathize with people who are different from ourselves if we don’t first step out of our own comfort zones.

-Sometimes we need to feel destabilized in order to truly listen and grow.
+Sometimes we need to feel destabilized in order to truly grow.

 get new decentre content delivered directly to your inbox.